 How do we find our local register office?

 You can search for your local registry office here.
-Alternatively, addresses and phone numbers for local register offices can be found in the local area phone book.
+Alternatively, addresses and phone numbers for local register offices can be found in the local area phone book or search engine.

 What about an approved venue?